Estimated Reading Time: 3 mins

 Often considered the most inefficient leg within the e-commerce logistics value-chain, last-mile delivery services in Singapore face limited delivery consolidation and a low utilisation rate of trucks – all of which contribute to high delivery failure rates.
 It is a common conundrum for logistics companies serving the e-commerce segment due to its seasonal nature.
 This, however, is the most important component to creating end-consumer value, being the last touch-point before the entire service chain is complete.

 What is crucial to stay ahead is an innovative mindset, as well as the determination to shake up the status quo, and push the industry to re-imagine new ways of solving issues.

 5 Multi-stakeholder Collaboration becomes more Important than Ever

 The challenges mentioned above require collaboration across the industry and across channels.

 Multiple stakeholders – from shippers, carriers, service providers and government -will have to collaborate and develop inter-operable platforms and standards that facilitate information exchange and communication.

 In pursuit of this larger goal, UrbanFox is working to achieve gains in efficiency by enhancing its analytics and parcel sorting technology platform with automatic geospatial and chronological delivery clustering.

 More importantly, Singapore has the potential to become a living laboratory for experimentation with innovative urban logistics concepts.
 A digitally enabled distribution ecosystem can help to address current challenges and achieve a systemic improvement that can be exportable to other urban cities.

-Multi-stakeholder collaboration will be the key factor to optimising logistics deliveries in Singapore, and supporting the overall growth of the e-commerce industry.
+Multi-stakeholder collaboration will be the key factor in optimising logistics deliveries in Singapore and supporting the overall growth of the e-commerce industry.